regisftm/owasp-toronto/demo/05-security-policy.md

 ## Policy precedence

-In Calico, policy priority is determined based on the order assigned to each policy, with lower order policies taking precedence over higher order policies.
-This means that if you have two policies in a Calico-enabled Kubernetes cluster, one that denies traffic with a order of 10 and the other that allows traffic with a order of 20, the traffic will be denied since the lower order policy takes precedence over the higher order policy.
+In Calico, policy priority is determined based on the order assigned to each policy, with lower-order policies taking precedence over higher-order policies.
+This means that if you have two policies in a Calico-enabled Kubernetes cluster, one that denies traffic with an order of 10 and the other that allows traffic with an order of 20, the traffic will be denied since the lower order policy takes precedence over the higher order policy.

 The following illustration is the behavior that will take place in such a scenario: